tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 where HKDF-Expand-Label and HKDF-Extract are as defined in {{RFC8446}}.
 The value of ServerHello.random[0:24] is generated as usual by invoking a secure random number generator (see {{RFC8446}}, Section 4.1.2).

+The backend server MUST NOT perform this operation if it negotiated TLS 1.2 or below.
+Note that doing so would overwrite the downgrade signal for TLS 1.3 (see
+{{RFC8446}}, Section 4.1.3).

 # Compatibility Issues